 An accurate and punctual sales invoice will demonstrate that you have completed your end of a transaction.

 Top Tip: If you do run into legal issues, you should be aware of your options and how to move forward.
-To learn more about seeking legal advice & mediation, read our guide to chasing overdue invoices (the right way) 📌
+To learn more, read our advice for seeking legal advice & mediation 📌

 How to create a sales invoice

-When creating your sales invoice, it’s important to include as much relevant information as possible.
-This will ensure you avoid:
+When creating your sales invoice, it’s essential to include as much relevant information as possible to avoid:

 - Mixing up orders

 To ensure everything goes smoothly, your sales invoice should feature: